By Marianne Renner: Leadership Coach, Speaker, Author

 When I talk with my clients about imposter syndrome, they tell me things like, “I was in a meeting today, and I just don’t belong with these other smart, successful people.”
 This can result in a negative downward spiral of thinking that prevents career growth.

 Professionals who struggle with imposter syndrome, are terrified of being discovered for the frauds that they believe they are.
-Even though they are accomplished in their careers, they believe they’ve gotten to where they are by luck or chance or an unbelievable interview that didn’t really show who their true colors.
+Even though they are accomplished in their careers, they believe they’ve gotten to where they are by luck or chance or an unbelievable interview that didn’t really show their true colors.

 In general, they’re lacking a sense of empowerment, self-confidence and self-esteem.